dneey/laravel-cloudwatch/README.md

 ## Extra Configurations

 1. You can choose to overide the defaults and configure your cloudwatch log group name and stream name in your .env file.
+If not set, the value of your `APP_NAME` will be used as the log group name and the value of your `APP_NAME` and `APP_ENV` will be used as your log stream name.

 ```php
 CLOUD_WATCH_GROUP_NAME=project-name
 CLOUD_WATCH_STREAM_NAME=project-name-env
 ```

-2. If not set,
-   the value in your `APP_NAME` will be used as the log group name and the value of your `APP_NAME` and `APP_ENV` will be used as your log stream name.

 3. You can specify your log level eg. API, DEBUG.